-While Innovis is not one of the big three credit reporting companies, consumers have increasingly found it important to keep tabs on Innovis credit reports, especially given their relationship with Fannie Mae and Freddie Mac.
+While Innovis is not one of the big three credit bureaus, consumers have increasingly found it important to keep tabs on Innovis credit report, especially given their relationship with Fannie Mae and Freddie Mac.

 This company primarily serves to sell lists to creditors (including mortgage lenders) of creditworthy and non-creditworthy individuals.